Level 4 – Engineering Design

 On successful completion of this unit you will be able to prepare an engineering design specification that satisfies stakeholders’ requirements, implement best practice when analysing and evaluating possible design solutions, prepare a written technical design report, and present their finalised design to a customer or audience.

 On completion of this unit you should:

-1. Prepare an engineering design specification in response to a stakeholder’s design brief and requirements.
+1. Plan a design solution and prepare an engineering design specification in response to a stakeholder’s design brief and requirements.

-2. Formulate possible technical solutions by using prepared examples of engineering design specifications.
+2. Formulate possible technical solutions to address the student-prepared design specification.

 Return to HNC page